CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/User-Management/SSO-Authentication.md

 8. As indicated, copy the redirect URL *https://api.netq.cumulusnetworks.com/netq/auth/v1/sso-callback* into your identity provider configuration.

-9. Click **Test** to verify you are sent to the right place and can login.
+9. Click **Test** to verify you are sent to the right place and can log in.
 If it is not working, you are logged out.
 Check your specification and retest the configuration until it is working properly.

 10. Click **Close**.
 The SSO Config card reflects the configuration.

-    {{<figure src="/images/netq/netq-mgmt-sso-saml-config-disabled-330.png" width="200">}}
+    {{<figure src="/images/netq/netq-mgmt-sso-saml-config-disabled-330.png" alt="sso config card displaying a SAML configuration with a disabled status" width="200">}}

-11. To require users to log in to NetQ using this SSO configuration, click **change** under the current Disabled status.
+11. To require users to log in using this SSO configuration, click **change** under the current Disabled status.

 12. Enter your administrator password.